murphyk/iclr25/_posts/2025-04-28-distill-example.md

 </div>

 Check it out for yourself below: DDIM always gives the same samples no matter the schedule, which is also the same as flow matching.
+Beware to that generating the same samples does not mean following the same path.
+The ODE and DDIM paths do bend as you change the slider but note how start and end-points never change.
+For the Euler sampler the schedule makes a true difference: Both the paths and the data points that it ends at change.
 When adjusting the slider to the right we adjust $\alpha$ and $\sigma$ towards the Variance Preserving (VP) schedule.

 The ground truth line is the true ODE path while the DDIM and ODE lines show an approximation with just a few sampling steps.